Quantitative stochastic homogenization and large-scale regularity: The first-order correctors

-The regularity theory, namely Theorem~\ref{t.regularity}$\mathrm{(iii)}_1$, tells us that an arbitrary solution of our equation can be approximated on scales smaller than the macroscopic scale, up to additive constants and at leading order, by an element of the~$d$-dimensional space~$\A_1/\R$.
-This result gives us a very fine quantitative understanding of the microscopic- and mesoscopic-scale behavior of solutions and can greatly reduce the complexity of many natural homogenization problems---provided that we have a good quantitative understanding of~$\A_1$ itself.

-The elements of $\A_1/\R$ are, modulo constants, the set of solutions in the whole space~$\Rd$ which exhibit linear growth at infinity.
-We know from Theorem~\ref{t.regularity} that each of these solutions is close to some affine function in the sense of~\eqref{e.liouvillec}: roughly, it diverges from an affine function like $O(|x|^{1-\delta})$.
-Indeed, every $u\in \A_1$ can be written for some $p\in \Ahom_1$ as

-where $\{ \phi_\xi \,:\, \xi\in\Rd\}$ is the set of \emph{first-order correctors} (which are defined in Section~\ref{s.correctorsdefined} below).
+In this section, we identify the vector space $\A_1/\R$ with a family of $\Zd$--stationary potential field which we call the \emph{first-order correctors}.
+We then obtain some preliminary estimates on these functions.

 The name \emph{corrector} comes from the fact that $\phi_\xi$ represents the difference between the element of $\A_1$ tracking the affine function $x\to \xi\cdot x$ and the affine function itself.
 We should therefore think of~$\A_1$ as an analogue in the whole space of the solutions to the Dirichlet problem in a large domain with affine boundary data.
 In fact, these two sets of solutions will be converging to each other in the sense that,~for some $\delta>0$ and every $r$ larger than a random minimal scale,

 We can therefore use the estimates we have already proved in the previous chapters to get some quantitative bounds on the correctors in addition to the bound on the~$L^2$-oscillation in~$B_r$.
 There are two advantages to studying $\phi_\xi$ rather than the finite-volume analogues in previous chapters: one is that its gradient $\nabla \phi_\xi$ is \emph{statistically stationary} (a concept explained below), and the second is that there are no boundaries to perturb its behavior.
 There are also disadvantages, such as the fact that the correctors are not localized: they depend on the coefficients in the whole space.